tomomilove/tomomilove.github.io/thoughts.md

 Even when you're at my place, you will cook for me.
 Often we cook together, but if I ever hesitate or take a break, you will keep going on your own!
 I have to keep taking initiative just to keep up with you.

+#### You make calls for me

+I never liked talking on the phone, and it's so nice that you are the one who calls restaurants to ask for reservations, and things like that.
+I would do it if you asked, but you just jump right into it!

 #### You make my bed

 #### You prepare my toothbrush